 Aike Ho is a Partner at ACME, where she focuses on healthcare, fintech, and consumer investments.
 Prior to ACME, Aike was at J.P.
 Morgan Chase, where she played various intra-preneurial roles across the bank.
 In 2014, she helped launch the Investment Bank’s 150-person cross-asset electronic trading desk, named Execution Services.
 At the Consumer Bank, she led the development and launch of Chase Pay to Chase’s 52+ million customers.
 Prior to her corporate detour, Aike was a serial entrepreneur and built companies.

 Aike is a graduate of Yale University.
-Aike and her partner live in San Francisco.
+Aike and her partner live in New York.

 Aike was born to Taiwanese expat parents in Jakarta, Indonesia.
 Her parents met when the photographer of Miss Beautiful Teeth Taiwan introduced the runner up (Aike’s mom) to his best friend, a young dentist-in-the-making (Aike’s dad).
 To this day, the fact that she never had braces is a source of pride for Aike.